How to Use Anchor Activities So Early Finishers Don't Derail Your Class

-What Makes a Good Anchor Activity
+What Qualifies as an Anchor Activity

 Turn your strategies into lesson plans